Uberspace/lab/source/guide_privatebin.rst

 However, if you installed PrivateBin into a subdirectory, you have to move ``robots.txt`` back into the DocumentRoot.
 Of course also adjust the file if you already use a robots.txt.

-Making your PrivateBin instance read-only
+Making your PrivateBin Instance read-only
 -----------------------------------------

 If you want to limit write access to your PrivateBin instance, i.e. specify who can paste data, you can configure the ``.htaccess`` file accordingly.